50 Participants Needed

 The trial does not specify whether participants must stop taking their current medications.
 It focuses on using an app to help with medication adherence for children post-transplant.

-Is the BMT4me app safe for use in humans?
+What prior data suggests that the BMT4me 2.0 app is safe for use in post-HSCT care?

 This trial is for primary caregivers who speak English and have an iOS or Android device.
 Their children must be aged 2-12, receiving immunosuppression post-allogeneic bone marrow transplant, and discharged before Day 100 of immunosuppression tapering.
 Adults unable to consent and pregnant women cannot participate.